Vaibhav-G-Parmar/Vaibhav-G-Parmar/README.md

 ### Hello!
 I am Vaibhav.</b> 👋

 - 🔭 I’m currently working
-  -as a Mainframe Developer Co-op at TD Bank, Toronto, CA.
+  -as a Mainframe Developer at TD Bank, Toronto, CA.
-  -and on various Java and C/C++ Projects
+  -and on various Java, React and C/C++ Projects

 - All my coding repositories may be private, please reach out to me via LinkedIn if you would like to see my codes.